Polyglot Prompt: Multilingual Multitask PrompTraining: Results Analysis

-(1) \textbf{Multilingual multi-task prompt training can bring improvement, which becomes more significant when high-resource datasets are introduced.} Specifically, from Tab.~\ref{tab:mlpp}, we can see that the average performance of \textit{PolyPrompt} and its variants (e.g. \textit{PolyPrompt+Expand}) is greatly improved on the 7 datasets of 4 tasks with both the \textit{in-language training} and \textit{cross-lingual zero-shot transfer} settings, except the \textit{PolyPrompt+Expand+XLSum} with the \textit{cross-lingual zero-shot transfer} setting ($p=0.18>0.05$).
-For the \textit{in-language training} scenario, the best system for most datasets is \textit{PolyPrompt+Expand+PANX} (5 out of 7), and for the \textit{cross-lingual zero-shot transfer} scenario, the best system for all the datasets is \textit{PolyPrompt+Expand}.
-This further illustrates the effectiveness of introducing the expanding high-resource datasets.
+(1) \textbf{\textit{PolyPrompt} can achieve improvement, especially with the introduction of high-resource datasets.} Compared to \textit{Vanilla mT5}, the average performance of \textit{PolyPrompt} and its variants (e.g. \textit{PolyPrompt+Expand}) was greatly improved on the 7 datasets of 4 tasks with both the \textit{in-language training} and \textit{cross-lingual zero-shot transfer} settings, other than the \textit{PolyPrompt+Expand+XLSum} with the \textit{cross-lingual zero-shot transfer} setting ($p=0.18>0.05$).
+Furthermore, the best systems for the \textit{in-language training} and \textit{cross-lingual zero-shot transfer} scenarios are \textit{PolyPrompt+Expand+PANX} (5 out of 7) and \textit{PolyPrompt+Expand} (7 out of 7), respectively, illustrating the effectiveness of introducing high-resource expanding datasets.

-(2) \textbf{In the in-language training scenario, the improvement of \textit{PolyPrompt} mainly comes from the languages of non-Indo-European language families (e.g. \textit{Sino-Tibet}).} From Fig.~\ref{fig:mtl-stl-family}-(a), we can observe that no matter which dataset, languages belonging to \textit{non-Indo-European} language families (e.g. \textit{Sino-Tibet} and \text{Niger-Congo}) always have performance gains.
-However, in languages belonging to the \textit{Indo-European}-related language families, the relative performance gains vary widely across datasets.
-For example, languages belonging to the XNLI and XQuAD datasets consistently achieve positive relative performance, while languages belonging to the PAWS-X and MLDOC datasets mainly achieve negative relative performance.
-This problem can be alleviated after introducing additional high-resource datasets (e.g. \textit{PolyPrompt}+Expand).

-(3) \textbf{Whether a language that appears on only one task could bring improvement depends on the difficulty of the task. } In Fig.~\ref{fig:mtl-stl-family}-(a), we can observe that some languages in \texttt{XNLI}-[\texttt{ur,bg}], \texttt{TyDiQA}-[\texttt{bn,fi,id,te}] and \texttt{MLDOC}-[\texttt{it}] are not present in other tasks (e.g. \texttt{it} is only present in \texttt{MLDOC}).
-These languages that appear only once in multi-task training have significant performance gains on the XNLI task, while performance drops significantly on the \texttt{TyDiQA} and \texttt{MLDOC} tasks.
-The reason could be that XNLI is a task that relies more on fundamental knowledge \cite{yin-etal-2019-benchmarking}, which is relatively easier to acquire from other tasks.
-By contrast, task such as \texttt{TyDiQA} need to understand more, e.g., the semantics of sentences and the position of the answer.